-- 8.21 Describe all the expected significant waste streams from the proposed project activities (typically these would include soil, rock and water), during the construction, operational and decommissioning phases of the project. - 8.22 Describe the quantity, form (liquid, solid, gas), hazard, and toxicity of each significant waste, as well as any attributes that may affect its likelihood of dispersal in the environment, as well the associated risk of causing environmental harm. - 8.23 Define and describe the objectives and practical measures for protecting or enhancing environmental values from impacts by wastes. - 8.24 Assess the proposed management measures against the preferred waste management hierarchy, namely: avoid waste generation; cleaner production; recycle; reuse; reprocess and reclaim; waste to energy; treatment; disposal.
-This includes the generation and storage of waste. - 8.25 Describe how nominated quantitative standards and indicators may be achieved for waste management, and how the achievement of the objectives would be monitored, audited and managed. - 8.26 Detail waste management planning for the proposed project especially how these concepts have been applied to prevent or minimise environmental impacts due to waste at each stage of the project. - 8.27 Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis.
+- 8.22 Describe all the expected significant waste streams from the proposed project activities (typically these would include soil, rock and water), during the construction, operational and decommissioning phases of the project. - 8.23 Describe the quantity, form (liquid, solid, gas), hazard, and toxicity of each significant waste, as well as any attributes that may affect its likelihood of dispersal in the environment, as well the associated risk of causing environmental harm. - 8.24 Define and describe the objectives and practical measures for protecting or enhancing environmental values from impacts by wastes.